BrewhouseTeam/brewhouseteam.github.io/_posts/2015-07-31-be-nice-to-others-and-your-future-self-use-data-objects.md

 # with a hash
 user_hash[:signup_time].to_date # => undefined method to_date for nil

-# with a data object
+# with a Data Object
 user.signup_time.to_date # => undefined method signup_time for user
 {% endhighlight %}

-## Virtus, the data object best friend
+## Virtus, the Data Object's best friend

 I fell in love with [Virtus](https://github.com/solnic/virtus) a couple years ago.
 It has a great syntax to define object attributes.